unwantedfriedchicken/rpgmakermz-plugins/dev/towerdefense/README.md

 - Setup your plugin parameter
 - Add tower to your database, see **Setup Tower** section
 - Add enemy event, setup the character image and set trigger to parallel and add event **Setup Enemy Data** and **erase event**
-- Add event with trigger parallel and Setup your variable health & max health also add plugin command **UFCTowerDefense -> Config Tower Defense** and add erase event since we only need to call it once
+- Add event with trigger parallel and Setup your variable health & max health also add plugin command **UFCTowerDefense -> Config Tower Defense** and add erase event since we only need to call it once, and this is important to initialize the tower defense mode
 - (optional) if you want to immediately autorun to play towerdefense mode also add plugin command **Show Health Hud, Show Gold HUD, Show Item Slot GUI**
 - Add enemy spawn location with add event and -> add plugin command **Set Enemy Spawn Location** -> add **Erase event**
 - Add event for enemy damage the crystal with add event and add plugin command **Trigger Destroy Enemy** -> add Erase event